 Because of this, recovery for the entire family is sometimes suggested so everyone can heal and move on.

 4. Untreated, severe mental illness or instability may lead to dangers.

-There’s also the issue with use of drugs or alcohol, causing individuals with existing mental health issues to experience further suffering.
+There’s also the use of drugs or alcohol, causing individuals with existing mental health issues to experience further suffering.

-In fact, a Psychiatric Services in North Carolina has discovered that people with severe mental problems, who were not taking medication, were 2.7 times more likely to be the victim of a violent crime.
+In fact, Psychiatric Services in North Carolina has discovered that people with severe mental problems, who were not taking medication, were 2.7 times more likely to be the victim of a violent crime.